RoSPA Awards – Frequently Asked Questions

 In addition, all eligible Industry Sector Award entries will be considered for:

-The Best New Entry Award, sponsored by Safety & Health International, is made to an organisation or new site of a previous participant (either Achievement Award or Industry Sector Award entrant) that has not entered the Awards programme before.
+The Best New Entry Award is made to an organisation or new site of a previous participant (either Achievement Award or Industry Sector Award entrant) that has not entered the Awards programme before.
+Separate awards may be issued in different geographical regions.

 Q: If our application is successful what will our award be?